Uberspace/lab/source/guide_mailman-3.rst

 Now you can create a new list using the Postorious web UI.

-.. warning:: Don't forget to create the .qmail-aliases using the '~/bin/mailman3-add-list.sh' script afterwards!
+.. warning:: Don't forget to create the .qmail-aliases using the '~/bin/mailman3-manage-qmail.sh' script afterwards!

 This guide is based on the `official Mailman 3 installation instructions <http://docs.mailman3.org/en/latest/index.html>`_, the `official Mailman 3 documentation <https://mailman.readthedocs.io/en/latest/README.html>`_ as well as the great guides here at uberlab for `Django <./guide_django.html>`_ and, of course, `Mailman 2 <./guide_mailman.html>`_.
+Without their previous work, this guide would have not been possible.
+A special thanks to `luto <https://github.com/luto>`_ for being challenging yet very helpful in overcoming some obstacles!

 Tested with Django 2.1.7, HyperKitty 1.2.1, Mailman 3.2.0, Postorius 1.2.4 and uWSGI 2.0.18 on Uberspace 7.2.2.2.